orbitalquark/textadept/doc/manual.md

 name), by setting [`textadept.editing.highlight_words`][].
 For example, in your *~/.textadept/init.lua*:

-    textadept.editing.highlight_words = textadept.editing.HIGHLIGHT_CURRENT
+    -- Highlight all occurrences of the current word. textadept.editing.highlight_words = textadept.editing.HIGHLIGHT_CURRENT
+    -- Highlight all occurrences of the selected word. textadept.editing.highlight_words = textadept.editing.HIGHLIGHT_SELECTED

 Pressing `Esc` clears highlighting.
 By default, Textadept does not perform any automatic highlighting.